audreycui/pix2paraAR/README.md

 # pix2paraAR
 User friendly interface for pix2para model.

-call_model.cs: Unity script for taking a screenshot of the camera view and calling Azure Container Instance Webservice
+**call_model.cs**: Unity script for taking a screenshot of the camera view and calling Azure Container Instance Webservice

-vgg_deploymodel.ipynb: Jupyter notebook for registering and deploying VGG19 model as a Webservice
+**vgg_deploymodel.ipynb**: Jupyter notebook for registering and deploying VGG19 model as a Webservice

-my_vgg_env.yml: Initializes runtime environment for the Webservice with required dependencies
+**my_vgg_env.yml**: Initializes runtime environment for the Webservice with required dependencies

-score.py: script for running Webservice
+**score.py**: script for running Webservice